 - 11.2.3.1.
 Risk assessments will be undertaken in all areas of the SOH, in particular for activities where significant risks have been identified. - 11.2.3.2.
-All people working at the SOH will work with Sydney Opera House OH&S specialists to ensure these are completed. - 11.2.3.3.
+All people working at the SOH will work with Sydney Opera House safety team to ensure these are completed. - 11.2.3.3.
 Specifically risk assessments will be required for all incoming productions at the SOH. - 11.2.3.4.
 Safe Work Procedures will be available to employees to guide the performance of their duties in a safe manner. - 11.2.3.5.
-All employees will be proactive in creating a safe work environment and take personal responsibility for working safely.
+All employees will be proactive in creating a safe work environment and take personal responsibility for working safely, including reporting incidents and hazards in accordance with established incident reporting systems as soon as reasonably practicable.